 A Portable Urn

 Depending on what your loved one does with their cat’s body, they may have ashes.
 While some people will scatter their cat in a special place or might even have them turned into a diamond, others may want to keep their cat with them.
-Even if they scatter their ashes, they may want to keep some of them around as a physical connection to their cat.
+Some folks might scatter some ashes but keep some as a physical connection to their cat.

 A very thoughtful gift may be to get them a special piece of jewelry that allows them to carry a small amount of the ashes with them.
 There are some beautiful necklaces that feature cats as angels or cats sleeping.
 If your loved one doesn’t wear necklaces, bracelets or even keychains are great cat sympathy gifts that you can get with a tiny urn.